Howl’s Moving Castle (Studio Ghibli Official Website) is a globally beloved animated feature film directed by Hayao Miyazaki, released in 2004.

 Witch of the Waste’s Basic Information

-As for what this “involvement” was… according to producer Toshio Suzuki, she was Howl’s first sexual experience.
+As for the nature of that “approach”… according to Ghibli producer Toshio Suzuki, the Witch of the Waste was actually Howl’s first sexual experience.

 Calcifer | Voice Actor: Billy Crystal